About Skyline Flight

 Mike has been flying since he can remember.
 His father was an RAF pilot, later becoming an Air Canada Captain.
 Mike was originally licensed in Canada, but moved the United States in 1996.
 Accumulating over 5300 hours, his career has ranged from being a Senior Flight Instructor at East Coast Aero Club at Hanscom Airport (KBED), to Chief Pilot and Director of Training for Linear Air in their Eclipse Jets.
 Mike is jet type rated in the Eclipse 500, Citation Encore/Ultra/V, as well as the Embraer Phenom 300 (which he flies for FlexJet when not flying for Skyline).
 He is proud and excited to be the Director of Operations for Skyline Flight and looks forward to a great future with the company as the business grows and expand

 Al started flying while studying Civil Engineering at the University of Massachusetts.
 He has flown for two airlines, and most recently for another charter jet operator where he served as a Captain, Instructor, and Check Airman.
-Currently, he also works for the FAA as a lead engineer and project manager in the Navigation and Landing Aids group.
-Al is an FAA local Safety Representative and serves on a national voluntary safety reporting program team.
+Al also works as a lead civil engineer and project manager in the aviation industry.
 He enjoys spending time with his family, traveling, sports and cooking.
 “I am thrilled to be joining such a highly talented team of aviation professionals and to be a part of the future here at skyline flight”.

 Ken learned the value of personal flight back in the 90’s.
 With family in Massachusetts and business in Pennsylvania – an airplane was the only way to make it work.
 Now with advanced FAA licenses and thousands of flying hours under his belt, Ken is the number one advocate for using advanced aircraft for smart business travel.
 He has owned and managed several businesses and appreciates all the advantages that personal flight gives to the savvy business traveler.
 Ken can’t stay away from mechanical things.
 Today’s sophisticated aircraft and yesterday’s classic cars and buses keep him going.